apache/druid/docs/querying/set-query-context.md

 For native queries, you can include query context parameters in a JSON object named `context` within your query structure or through [Druid Web Console](./set-query-context.md#druid-web-console).

-Here's an example of how to set up context parameters using JSON for native queries:
+The following example shows a native query that sets the query context to limit the query runtime, set the query priority, and disable caching:

 ```json
 {